gentzkow/template_archive/README.md

 <img src="https://imgs.xkcd.com/comics/python_environment_2x.png" width="400" height="400">

 <br>

+In order to solve this problem, we try to isolate the python environment by creating a virtual environment in conda, so the python packages are written directly to locations managed by conda.
+If you run into any issues downloading packages with conda, you can use python's pip as follows:

 The standard bash command for pip installing `requirements.txt` often runs into issues as depending on your Python environment, pip will attempt to install to a root directory (i.e., a directory that by default you should not have write permission)
 ```